-In his comment on our last post, Mark Frost mentioned that I haven’t put up anything of late which reminded us of Ruskin’s unparalleled ability to make nature come alive.
+In his comment on our last post, Mark Frost mentioned that I haven’t put up anything of late reminding us of Ruskin’s unparalleled ability to make nature come alive.
 True enough.
-And, if the omission is, hopefully, not unforgivable (we having been immersed of late in underscoring the continuing importance of our great Victorian’s social thought for 2016–Posts 59-63; click on any of these in the list to the right of this entry), the lack is at least lamentable.
+If that omission is, hopefully, forgivable (we having been immersed of late in underscoring the continuing importance of our almost forgotten Victorian’s social thought for our modern era–Posts 59-63), the vacancy is at least lamentable.

-From his first sightings of the Alps in adolescence Ruskin loved mountains–for their consummate beauty, for their power, for their ability to inspire, because they were to his keen eyes among the greatest instances of the incandescence of nature, creation, and the creator who made them, and all else, possible.
-Gifts of glory!
+From his first sightings of the Alps in adolescence Ruskin loved mountains–for their consummate beauty, for their power; for their ability to inspire–because to his keen eyes they were among the great incandescences of nature, gifts from the Creator who made them, and all else, possible.

-Later, he studied them and learned of their unparalleled (and much overlooked) ability to sustain us; learned of their necessity; learned that, without them, little else of delight and the good life would be possible; learned, in short, about the office which the mountains held on earth, learned of their intrinsic and eternal role in making that complex which is creation well, whole, and life-sustaining.
-Here is what he said (the first sentence alludes to advances recently made by geologists which had proven beyond a reasonable doubt that creation had not been a seven-day process but, rather, had taken, at the very least, seven-eons:
+Later, he decided to study them and, doing so, learned of their unparalleled (and much overlooked) ability to sustain us; learned, in fact, of their necessity for sustaining life, learned that, without them and their service, little else of delight and beneficent life would be possible; learned, in short, of the eternal office of the mountains.
+Here is what he said about that office (the first sentence alludes to recent advances in geology which had proven beyond any reasonable doubt that creation had not been a seven day process as recounted in the Bible, but, rather, had been a process which had taken, at the very least, seven eons):